 As part of Solstice’s comprehensive treatment approach–including group therapy, family therapy, adventure therapy, and focus on academics–individual therapy is a key component to the healing process.

-Solstice is private, welcoming community for adolescent girls age 14-18 with emotional and behavioral challenges.
+Solstice is private, welcoming community for adolescent girls and assigned female at birth age 14-18 with emotional and behavioral challenges.
 The treatment center is based in scenic Utah, and is currently accepting teens from Tennessee.

 - Individual Attention.
 Therapists have a caseload of only six students ensuring plenty of interactions with your teen.
 This is a small caseload compared to other treatment centers.